On the CLT for rotations and BV functions: Introduction

-Let us consider an irrational rotation $ x \mapsto x +\alpha {\rm \ mod \ }1$ on $X = \R/\Z$.
-By the Denjoy-Koksma inequality, the ergodic sums $\varphi_L(x) = \sum_0^{L-1} \varphi(x +j \alpha)$ of a centered BV (bounded variation) function $\varphi$ are uniformly bounded along the sequence $(q_n)$ of denominators of $\alpha$.
-But, besides, one has a stochastic behaviour at a certain scale along other sequences $(L_n)$.
-In a sense the process defined by the above sums $\varphi_L(x)$ presents more complexity than the ergodic sums under the action of hyperbolic maps for which a central limit theorem is usually satisfied.
+By the Denjoy-Koksma inequality, if $\varphi$ is a centered function with bounded variation, the sequence $(\varphi_n)$ is uniformly bounded along the sub-sequence of denominators of $\alpha$.
+But, besides, a stochastic behaviour at a certain scale can occur along other sub-sequences $(n_k)$.
 We propose a quantitative analysis of this phenomenon.

-Several papers have been devoted to this topic.
-M. Denker and R. Burton (1987), M. Lacey (1993), M. Weber (2000) and other authors proved the existence of functions whose ergodic sums over rotations satisfy a CLT after self-normalization.
-D. Voln\'y and P. Liardet in 1997 showed that, when $\alpha$ has unbounded partial quotients, for a dense $G_\delta$ set of functions $f$ in the class of absolutely continuous, or Lipschitz continuous or differentiable functions, the distributions of the random variables $c_n^{-1}\sum_{j=0}^{n-1} f\circ T^j$, $c_n \uparrow \infty$ and $c_n/n \to 0$, are dense in the set of all probability measures on the real line.

-Most often in these works the functions that are dealt with are not explicit.
-Here we consider ergodic sums of simple functions such as step functions.
 Let us mention the following related papers.
-For $\psi := 1_{[0, \frac12[} - 1_{[\frac12, 0[}$, F. Huveneers \cite{Hu09} studied the existence of a sequence $(L_n)_{n \in \N}$ such that $\psi_{L_n}$ after normalization is asymptotically normally distributed.
-In \cite{CoIsLe17} it was shown that, when $\alpha$ has unbounded partial quotients, along some subsequences the ergodic sums of some step functions $\varphi$ can be approximated by a Brownian motion.
+For $\psi := 1_{[0, \frac12[} - 1_{[\frac12, 0[}$, F. Huveneers \cite{Hu09} studied the existence of a sequence $(n_k)_{n \in \N}$ such that $(\psi_{n_k})$ after normalization is asymptotically normally distributed.
+In \cite{CoIsLe17} it was shown that, when $\alpha$ has unbounded partial quotients, along some subsequences the ergodic sums of $\varphi$ in a class of step functions can be approximated by a Brownian motion.

-Here we will use as in \cite{Hu09} a method based on decorrelation inequalities which applies in particular to the bounded type case (bpq), i.e., when the sequence $(a_n)$ of partial quotients of $\alpha$ is bounded.
+Here we will use as in \cite{Hu09} a method based on decorrelation inequalities which applies in particular when the sequence of partial quotients of $\alpha$ is bounded ($\alpha$ is said to be of bounded type or bpq) or under a slightly more general Diophantine assumption.
 It relies on an abstract central limit theorem valid under some suitable decorrelation conditions.
-If $\varphi$ is a step function, we give conditions which insure that for $n$ in a set of density 1, the distribution of $\varphi_n/ \|\varphi_n\|_2$ is close to a normal distribution.
-(Theorem \ref{densityThm1}).
-Beside the remarkable recent ``temporal'' limit theorems for rotations (see \cite{Be10}, \cite{BrUl17}, \cite{DoSa16}), this shows that a ``spatial'' asymptotic normal distribution can also be observed, for times restricted to a large set of integers.
+If $\varphi$ is a step function, we give conditions which ensure that for $n$ in a set of integers of density 1, the distribution of $\varphi_n/ \|\varphi_n\|_2$ is asymptotically Gaussian (Theorem \ref{densityThm1}).
+Beside the remarkable recent ``temporal'' limit theorems for rotations of bounded type (see \cite{Be10}, \cite{Be14}, \cite{DoSa16}, \cite{BrUl17}), this shows that a ``spatial'' asymptotic normal distribution can also be observed for $n$ in a large set of integers.